What is an human appeal?

 An appeal is a legal remedy provided to a convicted person if his conviction was improperly sentenced due to errors committed by the Judge, the Prosecutor’s counsel, or even the Defence lawyer.
 In particular an appeal refers to a right to allow the person who has lost a trial to be tried again by the competent court.
 In essence, it is like re-examining the case at second instance.

-How does the Court will decide whether to grant an appeal?
+How will the Court decide whether to grant a human appeal?

 The Court of Appeal will assess whether or not an error was made during your trial or sentencing hearing that justifies the remedy you seek.